 Generally, most garden clubs meet monthly in homes or in a community building.
 Some smaller clubs meet in member’s homes.
 Some clubs have designated members bring a snack for the group.

 Yes, most clubs encourage men as well as women members.
 Many clubs, especially those that meet in the evening actively seek men as members.
 Since each club writes their own rules, be sure to ask.

 Most of the Indiana clubs keep their dues between $15 and $30 per year per person.

 How is the garden club structured?

 Most clubs have a board of directors consisting of president, vice-president, secretary (recording and/or corresponding), and treasurer.
 Most also have appointed positions on standing committees based on what the group is interested in doing.
-Each club then belongs to a District.
-There are 8 districts in Indiana.
+Each club then belongs to a district.
+There are seven districts in Indiana.
 The districts are comprised of clubs in one or more counties.
 Each district belongs to the state organization, The Garden Club of Indiana, Inc. The state organization then belongs to the National Garden Clubs, Inc., headquartered in St. Louis, MO.

 Why be federated?

 A federated garden club belongs to the National Garden Clubs, Inc. organization.
 Federation allows the club to use the resources of the national organization.
 This includes program material, access to books, access to experts, etc. Additionally, members may take classes to become nationally certified as flower show judges, landscape consultants, gardening consultants, or environmental consultants.